xibosignage/xibo-manual/source/en/tour_folders.md

 ![Feature Options](img/v4_tour_folders_feature_options.png)

 **For Users that need access to Create on the Folders menu:**

-1. Enable **Create new Folders** from the Content tab of the Folders Feature set.
+1. Enable **Allow users to create Sub-Folders....** from the Content tab of the Folders Feature set.
+1. Enable **View** from the **Share options** for the parent folders(s) that can have sub-folders created under them by the User/User Group.

+{tip}
+Only Super-Admin users can create Folders under the Root Folder!
+{/tip}

  **For Users that need access to Rename on the Folders menu:**
 1. Enable **Rename and Delete existing folders** from the Content tab on the Folders Feature set.